Setting up a SQLite database

 sqlite>

-you can see a full listing of the sqlite commands that
+If you enter .help you can see a full listing of the sqlite commands that

 can change settings or show you meta information.